Strengthening Feminist Movements

 What is IWDA’s role in resourcing and contributing to feminist movements?

-As an organisation based in the Global North, working in and with the Global South, IWDA acknowledges the damaging human consequences of colonisation.
+As an organisation based in the Minority World, working in and with the Majority World, IWDA acknowledges the damaging human consequences of colonisation.

-We also recognise the reality that international development has often been an instrument of neo-colonialism, which has reinforced structures of global and local inequality, maintaining the dominance of “developed nations” (the Global North) over the “developing world” (the Global South).
+We also recognise the reality that international development has often been an instrument of neo-colonialism, which has reinforced structures of global and local inequality, maintaining the dominance of “developed nations” (the Minority World) over the “developing world” (the Majority World).

 As such, we apply a decolonising solidarity lens to our feminist movement strengthening work.
-This takes the form of organising our contributions to feminist movements into three roles:
+This takes the form of organising our contributions to feminist movements into four roles:

-- Stepping up to use our power to leverage resources and access for Global South feminist movements, and make our own contribution to global feminist movements
+- Stepping up to use our power to leverage resources and access for Majority World feminist movements, and make our own contribution to global feminist movements

 - Standing with feminist movements in solidarity and amplifying the work of global south actors

-- Stepping back so that Global South feminist movements can take centre stage.
+- Stepping back so that Majority World feminist movements can take centre stage

 Troublemakers Conversation series